 If you have the capacity, why not bake a double batch of these delicious Wholemeal Hot Cross Buns and give some away?

-If you enjoyed this recipe then you may want to take a look at these:
+If you enjoyed this recipefor Wholemeal Hot Cross Buns you may also like these: then you may want to take a look at these:

 Easter is a time when our family comes together and celebrates the resurrection of Jesus Christ our Saviour.
 And sitting together, around the table, giving thanks before a meal is important.
 Giving thanks for the food we share and the provisions we have however is not only for Easter.
 Rather, it is an important daily practise in our lives.
 So is sharing the love that Jesus shows us.
 Whether it be through words, or more practically.
 And that is why I am so passionate about sharing food outside of our normal circle on this blog.

 So whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Disclosure Policy.